-9 l it, and have asked any clarifying quest Inderstand the consequences of not doir - Signature: Printed Name: Date:
+I have read this agreement, understand d it, and have asked any clarifying questi ions necessary.
+Based on this, l agree to maintain confidentiality and u understand the consequences of not doin ıg so.
+Signature: Printed Name: Date:

 MATERIAL SUPPORT OF ACA: TIME, TREASURE, AND TALENT